-The Highlands of Scotland are famous for hospitality.
-Ard Daraich is no exception and as an old-fashioned highland home, we welcome our guests as friends.
+Large sitting room with lots of comfy seating and large woodburner the dining kitchen is opposite in the old study.
+There are two large kingsized bedrooms and a bathroom upstairs.
+Downstairs there is an additional shower room.
 The house is painted in soft colours and decorated with family portraits and furniture.
 Some rooms are lined in painted wood, a highland tradition, and the bath is free standing.
-Visitors comment on the friendly unspoilt atmosphere and with our local knowledge, we hope to help you find enjoyable things to do and see.
+Visitors comment on the friendly unspoilt atmosphere.

 Were you brought up cooking from the fat pink book that sat on both of our mothers kitchen shelves?
 If you too were taught to cook from the cookery bible of the 50’s and 60’s you will remember the name of Constance Spry.
 She, who designed the flowers at the Queens Coronation and invented that ubiquitous dish, Coronation Chicken!